arex6240/abirbhav_phase2/Forensics.md

 ## Concepts learnt:

-usage of hex editor to compare and fix files and also change the characteristics of the file directly.
+Usage of hex editor to compare and fix files and also change the characteristics of the file directly.

 ## Notes:

-Made alot of mistakes while trying to fix the hex values, so have to be more thorough with that in the future
+Made alot of mistakes while trying to fix the hex values, so have to be more thorough with that in the future.
+Also tried an online tool to uncrop the image, which wasn't fruitful, so ended up changing the dimensions in the hex directly

 ## Resources: